fiszbein-lab/CPAbP-gene-analysis/README.md

 The analyses include gene classification, read quantification near promoters, differential expression testing, and metagene visualization.
 All code is designed to be reproducible and modular.

+Additional information or data used for the analysis is available upon request.

 ---

 ## Repository Structure